Getting Started Students

 Transfer a SEVIS Record to WashU

-Transferring your F-1 or J-1 status to WashU from another school in the U.S. is a multi-step process.
+Transferring your F-1 or J-1 immigration status to WashU from another school in the U.S. is a multi-step process.
 Carefully review the information below and follow the steps to transfer your SEVIS Record.
-If you are a student newly admitted to WashU in F-1 or J-1 immigration status sponsored by another U.S. institution, you must transfer […]
+If you are a newly admitted student to WashU and are in active F-1 or J-1 immigration status sponsored by another U.S. […]

 Student Status